 Although treatment varies from woman to woman, the process normally includes:

-- About two weeks of injections with follicle stimulating hormone (FSH) and luteinizing hormone (LH).
-The two encourage your ovaries to produce more eggs.
+• About two weeks of injections with follicle stimulating hormone (FSH) and luteinizing hormone (LH).
+These two hormones encourage your ovaries to produce more eggs.

 More blood tests may be required to assess if these hormones will impact on your overall health and fertility.
 An ultrasound is performed to detect ovulation and also examine the growth of your eggs.